 - Excuse Plot: Goo aliens are invading this mining planet.
 Go zap them back to their own dimension and save the hostages.
 That's it.

-- Fighting for a Homeland: In Chex Quest 2, the Flemoids have invaded Chex Warrior's home planet.
+- In Chex Quest 2, the Flemoids have invaded Chex Warrior's home planet.

 - Ditto in Chex Quest 3, but on a larger scale.

-- Hyperactive Metabolism: Glasses of water (1%), bowls of fruit (10%)/vegetables (25%) and the supercharge breakfast (100%) all restore your health, de-sliming you instantly.
+- Glasses of water (1%), bowls of fruit (10%)/vegetables (25%) and the supercharge breakfast (100%) all restore your health, de-sliming you instantly.
 Water and breakfast can also go over the 100% limit, up to 200%, just like their Doom counterparts (health bonus/soul sphere).

-- Improbable Weapon User: The Chex Warrior carries around a "bootspoon", which is, you guessed it, a spoon.
-It can be upgraded to a "Super Boot Spork", an equivalent to Doom's chainsaw.
+- Improbable Weapon User: The Chex Warrior carries around a bootspoon which, as the name implies, is a spoon.
+It can be upgraded to a Super BootSpork, an analogue to Doom's chainsaw.